g7rose/health-data-working-group.github.io/content/about.md

 About the team

-list of members with photo, affiliation, and link to personal website
+list of members with photo, affiliation, short-bio and link to personal website